-I broke down the factors you need to consider if you need to get a superb interface, and I rounded up the post by recommending the ten best audio interface.
+I broke down the factors you need to consider if you need to get a superb interface, and I rounded up the post by recommending the ten best audio interfaces.

-Since Fl studio is one of the most downloaded and used DAW application in the world, it make sense to consider recommending an interface that works best for Fl, though any audio interface / external sound-card should be able to work with Fl right out-of-the-box, as long as you have a way of connecting the audio interface to some computer with cables.
+Since Fl studio is one of the most downloaded and used DAW applications in the world, it makes sense to consider recommending an interface that works best for Fl, though any audio interface / external sound card should be able to work with Fl right out of the box, as long as you have a way of connecting the audio interface to some computer with cables.

 - Helpful Guide & Tips!

 - How To Choose Your FL Studio Audio Interface

 - ADAT For Expansion

 As you all know, an audio interface is responsible for the playback of your audio from your computer, and your pc comes preloaded with one (it might likely be in your pc or a chip on your motherboard), that chip is the one responsible for making the sound you hear or in playback.